github/site-policy/Policies/github-business-plan-addendum.md

 ---
-title: GitHub Business Plan Addendum
+title: DRAFT - GitHub Business Plan Addendum
 ---

 ### Business Plan Addendum

 These are the additional terms for GitHub's Business plan ("Business Plan Terms").
 Any capitalized terms not defined in these Business Plan Terms will be defined in the [Terms of Service](/articles/github-terms-of-service/) or the [Corporate Terms of Service](/articles/github-corporate-terms-of-service/).
 By agreeing to these Business Plan Terms, you also agree to the Terms of Service, as determined by the type of account you have.

+The Business Plan includes an Organization account, SAML single sign-on, access provisioning, and 24/5 support with an 8-hour response time.
+This list of features and services is non-exhaustive and may be updated from time to time.
+For more information, see the [Business Plan page](https://github.com/pricing/business-hosted).

 ### Definitions:
 - Active User: means a user trying to access our Service at the time of an Outage.